 Manage or unmanage items

-When unmanaging an item, you can also ask ServicePilot to stop storing data for the items in the database.
-If you only unmanage the device, then monitored indicators will still be retreived and stored but the status of the items will be set to unknown.
+When unmanaging an element, you can also ask ServicePilot to stop storing data for the items in the database.
+If you only unmanage the element, then monitored indicators will still be retreived and stored but the status of the items will be set to unknown.
+If you unmanage and stop storing data, the objects are no longer counted towards license usage; they become free objects.

 If you want to start the operation in the future or also say when ServicePilot should start monitoring again, then you can fill in the date-time fields.
 These are optional as the default action is to stop or start the operation immediately.